 This class covers the whole body, everything that is covered in the two Deep Tissue and NMT videos.
 Get a 3-dimensional view of the muscles, which have been modeled out of clay and feature computer generated trigger point referral overlays.
-This great video not only covers neuromuscular therapy, but includes functional assessment work, so you know where to work, and how.
+These online videos not only cover neuromuscular therapy, but includes functional assessment work, so you know where to work, and how.
 Along with range of motion and resistive tests, you will learn basic postural evaluation techniques.
 As part of a comprehensive deep tissue treatment protocol, discover how to work on the tendons, ligaments and muscles with effective neuromuscular and deep tissue strokes.
 Finally complete the work with stretches.

 This lesson shows how to work and test the internal and external rotators, as well as the flexors, extensors and adductor groups.
 Trigger points and referral patterns are discussed.